B i o g r a p h y

 The choral music of Darius Lim has inspired thousands of singers across the world.
 His music has been presented on some of the world’s biggest international platforms such as the World Choir Games, World Youth Choir Festival (Austria), the Schubert International Sing’n’Joy Vienna, CEDROS Choral Festival (Spain), Hong Kong Music Festival, World Peace Choral Festival (Austria), Tokyo International Choir Competition, Grand Prix of Nations (Riga), ATKV National Choir Competition (South Africa), Taiwan National Music Competition, World Choral Expo (Macau), and the Choir & Organ Magazine (UK).
 His choral works have been performed by world-renowned choirs such as VOCES8, The Choir of Royal Holloway, Hong Kong Children’s Choir, Leioa Kantika Koral, Diocesan Girls’ Choir, and the University of North Texas Women’s Choir to name a few.
 His works have been performed in China, United States, Hong Kong, Australia, Japan, Spain, South Korea, Finland, Malaysia, Taiwan, Russia, Mexico, United Kingdom, South Africa, and The Philippines.

 An established concert pianist, Lim studied with Benjamin Loh and Yu Chun Yee .
 He has performed the Liszt Piano Concerto No.1 with the Braddell Heights Symphony Orchestra and has given numerous piano recitals in Asia.
 His awards include the Gold Prizes in the 2nd and 3rd International Piano Festival and Competition in South Korea, 1st Prize in the Cristofori Piano Competition, and the Silver Medalist of the 6th Asian Youth Music Competition (Open Category).

 Dr. Darius Lim received his Doctor of Musical Arts degree in 2022 under the Queensland Conservatorium of Music.
 A former conducting student of BBC Choral Director Neil Ferris and Dr Sarah Tenant-Flowers, Darius Lim graduated from the Royal Welsh College of Music & Drama (UK) with a Masters in Choral Conducting (with Distinction).
-Most recently, Lim has been nominated to represent Singapore on the Asia Pacific Choir Council.
+In 2019, Lim was nominated to represent Singapore on the Asia Pacific Choir Council.
 He is currently a doctoral candidate at the Queensland Conservatorium of Music pursuing Doctor of Musical Arts.